SUNDAY, APRIL 28, 2019 | 4:00 PM

 RSVP REQUIRED via Brooklyn Public Library

 Brooklyn Conservatory of Music

 World renowned collaborative pianist MARTIN KATZ returns to 5BMF for a special three-event series presented in collaboration with Brooklyn Art Song Society.
 Over the course of two presentations, Mr. Katz leads an ensemble of stellar vocalists in a marathon performance of Hugo Wolf’s seminal collection of songs set to texts by German Romantic poet Eduard Mörike.
-In addition, Mr. Katz presents a free public masterclass on the songs of Hugo Wolf featuring local student singers.
+In addition, Mr. Katz presents a free public masterclass on the songs of Hugo Wolf featuring local singer/pianist duos.

 MARTIN KATZ › piano

 AMY PETRONGELLI › soprano (April 28)

 DANIEL MCGREW › tenor

 TYLER DUNCAN › baritone (May 3)